hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 ### 3.2.2 Proxy/Firewall/NAT Compatibility

-Means for establishing bi directional communication channels through proxies/firewalls/NAT wherever possible
+Means for establishing bidirectional communication channels through proxies/firewalls/NAT wherever possible

 ### 3.2.3 Bi-directional Communications Layer

-Using a blockchain agnostic bi directional communication channel for controlling and monitoring transactions on blockchains through proxies/firewalls/NAT wherever possible.
+Using a blockchain agnostic bidirectional communication channel for controlling and monitoring transactions on blockchains through proxies/firewalls/NAT wherever possible.
    * Blockchains vary on their P2P communication protocols.
 It is better to build a modular method for sending/receiving generic transactions between trustworthy entities on blockchains.

 ### 3.2.4 Consortium Management

-Consortiums can be formed by cooperating entities (person, organization, etc) who wish to all contribute hardware/network resources to the operation of a `BIF` cluster (set of validator nodes, API servers, etc).
+Consortiums can be formed by cooperating entities (person, organization, etc.) who wish to all contribute hardware/network resources to the operation of a `BIF` cluster (set of validator nodes, API servers, etc.).

 After the forming of the consortium with it's initial set of members (one or more) it is possible to enroll or remove certain new or existing members.

-`BIF` does not prescribe any specific consensus algorithm for the addition or removel of consortium members, but rather focuses on the technical side of making it possible to operate a cluster of nodes under the ownership of separate entities without downtime while also keeping it possible to add/remove members.
+`BIF` does not prescribe any specific consensus algorithm for the addition or removal of consortium members, but rather focuses on the technical side of making it possible to operate a cluster of nodes under the ownership of separate entities without downtime while also keeping it possible to add/remove members.

 A newly joined consortium member does not have to participate in every component of `BIF`: Running a validator node is the only required action to participate, etcd, API server can remain the same as prior to the new member joining.